How Successful Is Cellular Treatment and How Long Will It Last?

 If you would like to break this cycle for yourself, and many other patients who suffer in pain but have been given few options beyond pain pills, steroid shots, or surgery – I would encourage you to seek out a qualified provider to start a conversation about whether these treatments are right for your condition.

-If you would like to see stem cell therapy more available in healthcare, similar to Arkansas, start writing your state representatives and senators!
+If you would like to see Cellular Treatment more available in healthcare, similar to Arkansas, start writing your state representatives and senators!
 You can make a difference.

 7790 N. Oracle Road, Suite 150